Lab Updates

 Dr. Singh participates in the NSF MODULUS workshop at George Mason University (Invited).

-The lab receives funding through the multi-institutional NSF Biology Integration Institutes (BII) grant, with Dr. Singh as one of the participating investigators. (article)
+The lab receives funding through the multi-institutional NSF Biology Integration Institutes (BII) grant, with Dr. Singh as one of the co-investigators. (article)

 July 2022: